epubknowledge/contents/README.md

 ## Returned Object

-Explained parameters that are returned and example uses an OPF file:
+Explained parameters returned and with an example from _Moby Dick's_ _package.opf_:

 ```bash
 {